VirtuaTaker/Survey-Form/README.md

 # Responsive Web Design Project - Build a Survey Form (HTML & CSS)

-### This is a FreeCodeCamp project that needs to meet the following criteria:
+### This is a freeCodeCamp project that needs to meet the following criteria:
     1. Title with **id="title"** in H1 sized text.
     2. Short explanation with **id="description"** in P sized text.
     3. Has a **form** with **id="survey-form"**.